The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

-We compare the expressivity of our method against three other well-established filtering approaches by taking five prediction steps in a horizontal straight path to the right.
-Interestingly, only the HEF and particle filter are able to capture the banana distribution.
-Note that all filters start from a rectangular prior, as shown in Fig.~\ref{fig:banana_a}, except for the EKF due to its Gaussian assumptions.
-Although histogram filters are highly expressive, they fail to capture the banana distribution, as 3D convolutions fail to model the effect of rotations in $SE(2)$.
+We compare the expressivity of our method against \reviewed{four} other well-established filtering approaches by taking five prediction steps in a horizontal straight path to the right.
+Interestingly, \reviewed{the HEF, particle filter (PF) and IEKF} are able to capture the banana distribution.
+Note that all filters start from a rectangular prior, as shown in Fig.~\ref{fig:banana_a}, except for the EKF and IEKF due to its Gaussian assumptions.
+Although histogram filters (HistF) are highly expressive, they fail to capture the banana distribution, as 3D convolutions fail to model the effect of rotations in $SE(2)$.